 The lounge set includes a three-seater outdoor sofa, two armchairs and a coffee table, with all seating equipped with comfortable ecru cushions.

-How to choose garden furniture
+How to choose the best garden furniture

-You'll also need to think about how big your outdoor space is and what storage options you have available; most garden furniture is 'weather-resistant' meaning to prolong its life the manufacturer will recommend storing it inside during inclement weather.
+You'll also need to think about how big your outdoor space is and what storage options you have available; most of the best garden furniture is 'weather-resistant' meaning to prolong its life the manufacturer will recommend storing it inside during inclement weather.
 If you don't have much garage or shed space then look for options that are a bit more durable and can withstand the British winters, foldable options for space-saving storage, or consider furniture that is multipurpose and can be used indoors and out.

 Cushions are another thing to consider; the more the merrier when the sun is shining and you're relaxing in comfort, but they will need somewhere dry to over-winter, so depending on your storage options sometimes using your own indoor cushions over the summer can be a better bet than garden furniture that comes with its own seating pads.

-Choosing the right garden furniture material
+Choosing the best garden furniture material

 Wooden garden furniture is a classic, natural choice that will complement most gardens.
 Rustic or modern, light or dark – there are lots of options.
 If your garden has decking, choose a wood type and colour for your furniture to harmonise with it, which doesn’t mean you need an exact match, just enough similarity to avoid clashing colours and textures.